 Yamaha DX7 Firmware ROM Disassembly

-It's been an exciting year for the DX7: Veteran audio plugin developers Plogue released their amazing Chipsynth OPS7; Ken Shirriff decapsulated the YM21280 OPS chip; and coming just in time for Christmas, I have released an annotated disassembly of the Yamaha DX7's v.18 firmware ROM.
+It's been an exciting year for the DX7: Veteran audio plugin developers Plogue released their amazing Chipsynth OPS7; Ken Shiriff decapsulated the YM21280 OPS chip; and coming just in time for Christmas, I have released an annotated disassembly of the Yamaha DX7's v.18 firmware ROM.

 Few synths can claim to be the subject of quite as much conjecture, or controversy as Yamaha's groundbreaking FM synthesiser.
 For a synth rapidly approaching it's 40th birthday, the DX7 continues to cultivate as much fascination, curiosity, and obsession in its fourth decade as it did in its first.
 The last few years have even seen a new generation of FM synthesisers released by the major synth manufacturers, introducing the DX7's trademark FM synthesis to a new, younger audience.